 Ensuring your home is safe should be a top priority.
 To get started on an assessment of your home’s safety, University at Buffalo Department of Rehabilitation Science put together a Home Safety Self-Assessment Tool to help you assess each room in your home as well as entrances.
 The tool also provides solutions to identified issues.

-For additional assistance in assessing your home for safety, Our Aging Well Resource Coordinator can put you in touch with local resources.
+For additional assistance in assessing your home for safety, our Aging Well Resource Coordinator can put you in touch with local resources.

 Fall Prevention